Into the Night (Benny Mardones song): Other versions

 Nick Kamen covered the song for his 1987 debut album Nick Kamen.

 In 1991, reggae singer Junior Tucker had a No. 46 Australian hit with the song, re-titled "16 (Into the Night)".

 In 1992, Taiwan's Harlem Yu released a cover version of the song on his album Harlem Music Station.

 In 1995, Australian singer Peter Wilson released a cover of the song as a single.

 In 1996, the group Fiji included a version of the song on their album Born and Raised.

-In 2010, Usher released his own version, "Making Love (Into the Night)" on his album, Raymond v.
-Raymond.
+In 2020, Julio Iglesias Jr. and Benny Mardones, before his passing, recorded the song as a duet for Julio's album, Under The Covers, released in 2022.
+The recording is dedicated in memory of Mardones.

 Sampling

+The chorus to the 1992 song "Tsahan tsasn" ("White Snow") by Kalmyk singer-songwriter and composer Arkady Mandjiev features a progression influenced from "Into the Night".